Labor Standards Act (Japan): Allied Occupation of Japan

 After the Japanese surrender on 15 August 1945, allied forces, mostly American, rapidly began arriving in Japan.
 Almost immediately, the occupiers began an intensive program of legal changes designed to democratize Japan.

 While it was created while Japan was under occupation, the origins of the Act have nothing to do with the occupation forces.
-It appears to have been the brainchild of Kosaku Teramoto, a former member of the Thought Police, who was now the head of the Labor Standards section of the Welfare Ministry.
+It appears to have been the brainchild of Kosaku Teramoto, a former member of the Special Higher Police, who was now the head of the Labor Standards section of the Welfare Ministry.

 The situation during the occupation was very confusing, and Teramoto managed to convince a number of industrialists, bureaucrats, and politicians that GHQ was demanding strict controls on working conditions.
 He and a small staff then drafted the bill, based on prewar provisions that had been suspended by the military government, as well as a review of International Labor Organization conventions.
 The occupation authorities knew nothing about the bill until Teramoto handed it to Theodore Cohen, head of GHQ's Labor Division.
 The Americans gave the law their blessing, and Teramoto was able to tell the industrialists, bureaucrats and politicians that they had no choice but to go along with what the occupation forces wanted.

 Amendments

 After being passed in 1947, The Labor Standards Act was amended in 1947, 1949 (twice), 1950, 1952, 1954, 1956, 1958, 1959, 1962, 1965, 1967, 1968, 1969, 1972, 1976, 1983, 1984, 1985 (three times), 1987, 1991, 1992, 1993, 1995, 1997, 1998, 1999 (four times), 2001 (three times), 2002 (three times), and 2003 (three times).

+The Act was further amended by Act No. 71 of 2018.
+Article 36, as amended, sets a statutory maximum on overtime hours of 45 hours per month and 360 hours per year.
+Where an agreement provides for temporary increases in workload, overtime may exceed that maximum, but must remain below 100 hours in any single month and below 720 hours per year, may exceed 45 hours per month in no more than six months of the year, and must not exceed an average of 80 hours per month over any period of between two and six consecutive months.